-Pat Benatar and her second album, Crimes of Passion, were big “hits” forty years ago, but her success and the ensuing scrutiny became so much more than mere popular music.
+Pat Benatar and her second album, Crimes of Passion, were big “hits” in 1980, but her success and the ensuing scrutiny became so much more than mere popular music.
 The diminutive fiery singer is joined here In the Studio with guitarist/ co-writer Neil Giraldo for real stories behind “Treat Me Right”, “Hell is for Children“, the rockin’ Rascals cover “You Better Run”, and the career haymaker “Hit Me with Your Best Shot“.

 The first time I interviewed Pat Benatar for her 1979 debut In the Heat of the Night plus the breakthrough second album Crimes of Passion, she was very wary of me and visibly uncomfortable.
 It didn’t take long to understand why: Rolling Stone’s Encyclopedia of Rock’n’Roll states unequivocally in its opening line, “Pat Benatar was the most successful female rocker of the 1980s.”
 What should be added is that she was probably the most exploited, as well.
 After the diminutive singer appeared on the covers of both her 1980 second album Crimes of Passion and Rolling Stone that year dressed in a leotard, Pat Benatar did for Danskin sales what Guns’n’Roses would later do for the tattoo industry.